Wukesong Arena: Baseball field

 The Wukesong Baseball Field (五棵松棒球场 (五棵松棒球場, Wǔkēsōng Bàngqiúchǎng)) was a baseball stadium located next to the Wukesong Indoor Stadium at the Wukesong Culture and Sports Centre in Beijing, China.
 It was one of the nine temporary venues at the 2008 Summer Olympics, hosting baseball events.

 The baseball field had a total land surface of 12,000 square metres and a capacity of 15,000.
 It included two competition fields and one training field.

 In March 2008, the stadium hosted two games between the Los Angeles Dodgers and San Diego Padres called the MLB China Series, marking the first time Major League Baseball teams played in China.

-In what were to be the final Olympic Baseball matches in the foreseeable future, as the International Olympic Committee voted out the baseball event for the upcoming 2012 London Olympics and 2016 Rio de Janeiro Olympics in favor of golf and rugby sevens, Team USA clinched the bronze medal, while South Korea beat Cuba to claim the gold medal.
-After the Olympic games ended, the facilities were demolished as planned, for a shopping mall called Bloomage LIVE · HI-UP.
+The venue hosted the baseball during the 2008 Summer Olympics Team USA clinched the bronze medal, while South Korea beat Cuba to claim the gold medal.
+After the Olympic Games ended, the facilities were demolished as planned, for a shopping mall called Bloomage LIVE · HI-UP.